SCA Underwriting

 SF per UnitSquare footage

-Pre-Reno RentCurrent in-place rent
+Pre-Reno RentCurrent in-place rent per unit

-Post-Reno RentTarget rent after renovation
+Post-Reno RentTarget rent after renovation per unit

 Turning off value-add: To model a stabilized acquisition without renovations: